Skhumbuzomasemola/Wireframing/README.md

 **Example**: A detailed screen in Figma showing a fully structured layout with placeholder content and interactive annotations.

 ### Types of Wireframes

+## Popular Wireframing Tools

+There are many tools available to help designers create wireframes efficiently, ranging from simple sketching apps to advanced collaborative design platforms.
+Below are some of the most commonly used tools for wireframing:

+###  Common Wireframing Tools

+- **Balsamiq**
+  A drag-and-drop tool that mimics sketch-style wireframes, ideal for quick and rough layouts in the early design stage.

+- **Adobe XD**
+  Offers vector-based design and prototyping, suitable for both wireframes and high-fidelity mockups.

+- **Sketch**
+  A macOS design tool with a clean interface, great for UI design and wireframing when paired with plugins.

+- **Axure RP**
+  A powerful tool for creating wireframes, diagrams, and interactive prototypes, often used in enterprise UX teams.

+- **Lucidchart**
+  Primarily a diagramming tool but also useful for basic wireframe structures and user flows.

+---

+###  Recommended Tool: Figma

+[Figma](https://www.figma.com) is a **cloud-based design tool** that has become a favorite among designers for creating wireframes, UI designs, and interactive prototypes.

+#### Why Figma is Great for Wireframing:

+  **Collaborative in Real Time**: Multiple team members can design, comment, and update files simultaneously.
+  **Cross-Platform Access**: Works in any browser with no installation required; also has desktop apps.
+  **Component Reusability**: Allows creation of reusable design components and layouts to speed up the wireframing process.
+  **Design + Prototyping in One**: Lets you create both wireframes and clickable prototypes in the same workspace.
+  **Version Control & History**: Every edit is saved, and you can easily revert to previous versions.
+  **Plugin Ecosystem**: Offers a wide range of plugins to enhance productivity, including wireframe kits, icons, and accessibility checkers.

+Figma is ideal for both **low-fidelity wireframes** and **high-fidelity designs**, making it a versatile choice for all stages of the design process.